The Bear Us In Mind team

 You Will Be Okay

-With this honest, comforting and strength-building guide, Julie Stokes OBE provides readers with the tools children will need to navigate the tough and turbulent time that comes from the death of a parent, sibling or friend.
+With this honest, comforting and strength-building guide, Julie Stokes OBE provides readers with the tools children need to navigate the tough and turbulent time that comes from the death of a parent, sibling or friend.